StevenLambion/SwiftDux/README.md

 - `ActionPlan` for action-based workflows.
   - Use them like action creators in Redux.
   - Supports async operations.
-  - Supports returning a Combine publisher
+  - Supports returning a Combine publisher.
+  - Chain multiple action plans together.
+  - Call a code block when an action plan completes.
 - `OrderedState<_>` for managing an ordered collection of state objects.

 ### SwiftUI Integration.